the-events-calendar/tut/docs/commands/git/file.md

 Options:
       --repo=REPO       The name of the plugin or repo --path=PATH       Path and file to get
-      --org=ORG         Org for the repo [default: "moderntribe"] --ref=REF         The name of the ref (branch, commit, tag, etc) -h, --help            Display this help message
+      --org=ORG         Org for the repo [default: "the-events-calendar"] --ref=REF         The name of the ref (branch, commit, tag, etc) -h, --help            Display this help message